 You can reach these sites via flights into Proserpine Airport, which will have you landing around 20min drive from the town of Airlie Beach, the region’s central hub.
 It’s from Airlie Beach that you can stay on the mainland and access these spots (as well as The Whitsundays and the Great Barrier Reef) through boat tours or scenic flights.

-Leaving Hamilton Island the chopper took us over nearby islands of The Whitsundays with plenty of scenic views before we hit a 10 minute stretch of ocean preceeding the Great Barrier Reef.
-As soon as you see the outline of the reef, have your cameras ready for the stunning mosaic of the reef system.
-Finally approaching heart reef, we were able to circle it twice and take in the perfection of this natural creation before heading back towards Whitehaven Beach.
+Leaving Hamilton Island the chopper took us over nearby islands of The Whitsundays with plenty of scenic views before we hit a 10 minute stretch of ocean preceeding the spectacular Great Barrier Reef.
+It really was a breathtaking aerial view of the surrounding Whitsunday islands.
+As soon as you see the outline of the coral reef, have your cameras ready for the stunning mosaic of the coral reefs system.

 Whitehaven Beach

 Then approaching Whitehaven Beach you’ll see the 7km stretch of white silica sand beach with the iconic Hill Inlet located at the northern end.
-Hill Inlet is best seen by air and the views from the helicopter far surpassed the views from the ground at the Hill Inlet lookout.
-Taking a pass over the landscape of blue and white hues created by shifting white sands was honestly breathtaking.
+Hill Inlet is best seen by air and the views from the scenic helicopter flight far surpassed the views from the ground at the Hill Inlet lookout.

 Then as if we needed more, the helicopter landed right on Whitehaven Beach where we couldn’t see another soul and had a private champagne picnic and swim!